 Example 3: Uses DEL EOL and UND L to insert several words in the middle of some lines.
 Note that a leading space is included in the text stored in the delete line buffer.

-the company. \bigcap (Digital Equipment Corporation)
+the company. $\square$ (Digital Equipment Corporation)

-After you have received the proper notification from the company, you can
+After you have received the proper notification from the company, you can the company()(Digital Equipment Corporation).

 GOLD + EOL DEL EOL

 (Move the cursor back to the period [.] after the y in company.)